Ontario Highway 407: Planning and initial construction

 Although the construction of Highway 407 did not begin until 1987, planning for the bypass of Highway 401 north of Toronto began in the late 1950s.
 Concepts for the new "dual highway" first appeared in the 1959 plan for Metropolitan Toronto.
-Land adjacent to several hydro corridors was acquired for the future freeway in the 1960s, but sat vacant as the Ontario Department of Highway (predecessor to the Ministry of Transportation of Ontario (MTO)) opted instead to widen Highway 401 to a twelve-lane collector-express system.
+The land adjacent to several hydro corridors was acquired for the future freeway in the 1960s, but sat vacant as the Ontario Department of Highway (predecessor to the Ministry of Transportation of Ontario (MTO)) opted instead to widen Highway 401 to a twelve-lane collector-express system.
 The Highway 401 expansion project was considered a success and construction of Highway 407 was shelved for almost thirty years.
 The plan was revisited in the mid-1980s as congestion in Toronto pushed roads beyond capacity.
 In 1986, Premier David Peterson was given a helicopter tour of the city during rush-hour; construction of the highway was announced soon thereafter, and began in 1987.

 The Ontario government's normal process for highway construction was not desirable given the financial constraints of the recession of the early 1990s.
 The Rae government sought out private sector partnerships and acquired innovative electronic tolling technology.
 This met the interests of shippers for improved reliability for just-in-time deliveries such as parts for auto plants while simultaneously implementing the polluter pay principal.
 To address equity concerns, the NDP government announced a policy of only allowing tolls on roads where there was an alternative free route.

 Two firms bid on the public-private project, with the Canadian Highways International Corporation being selected as the operator of the highway.
 This arrangement allowed for the construction to be accelerated, creating jobs during the recession.
 The PPP contracting also enabled design modifications that reduced construction costs while maintaining safety standards.
 Retrofitting toll booths into already designed and constructed interchanges threatened the viability of the plan.
 The innovative use of automated cameras to read license plates overcame this challenge, and along with transponders for regular users avoided driver delays and provided increased convenience.
 This resulted in the 407 becoming "the world's first all-electronic, barrier-free toll highway".

 Financing for the highway was to be paid by user tolls lasting 35 years, after which it would return to the provincial system as a toll-free 400-series highway.
 The Rae government announced on March 31, 1995, that the corridor reserved for Highway 403 between Burlington and Oakville would instead be built as a western extension of Highway 407.

 The first segment of Highway 407, between Highway 410 and Highway 404, was ceremonially opened to traffic on June 7, 1997; no tolls were charged for a month to allow motorists to test-drive the freeway.
 Several other sections were well underway at this point.
 A 13 km extension westwards to Highway 401 was opened just months later on December 13, 1997.